Ida B. Wells: Free Speech newspaper destroyed by a mob

 Wells subsequently accepted a job with The New York Age and continued her anti-lynching campaign from New York.
 For the next three years, she resided in Harlem, initially as a guest at the home of Timothy Thomas Fortune (1856–1928) and wife, Carrie Fortune (née Caroline Charlotte Smiley; 1860–1940).

 According to Kenneth W. Goings, no copy of the Memphis Free Speech survives.
 The only knowledge of the newspaper ever existing comes from reprinted articles in other archived newspapers.

 Southern Horrors (1892)

 On October 26, 1892, Wells began to publish her research on lynching in a pamphlet titled Southern Horrors: Lynch Law in All Its Phases.
-Having examined many accounts of lynchings due to the alleged "rape of White women", she concluded that Southerners cried rape as an excuse to hide their real reasons for lynchings: Black economic progress, which threatened White Southerners with competition, and White ideas of enforcing Black second-class status in the society.
-Black economic progress was a contemporary issue in the South, and in many states Whites worked to suppress Black progress.
-In this period at the turn of the century, Southern states, starting with Mississippi in 1890, passed laws and/or new constitutions to disenfranchise most Black people and many poor White people through use of poll taxes, literacy tests and other devices.
+Having examined many accounts of lynchings due to the alleged "rape of white women", she concluded that Southerners accused Black men of rape to hide their real reasons for lynchings: Black economic progress, which white Southerners saw as a threat to their own economic progress, and white ideas of enforcing Black second-class status in the society.
+Black economic progress was a contemporary issue in the South, and in many states whites worked to suppress Black progress.
+In this period at the turn of the century, Southern states, starting with Mississippi in 1890, passed laws and/or new constitutions to disenfranchise most Black people and many poor white people through use of poll taxes, literacy tests and other devices.